 Once it cools, the caramel hardens.
 Not just on the popcorn but on the pot, the spoon and the roasting pan.
 Good news though, it literally melts right off in hot soapy water!

 Once you’ve got the caramel corn in the oven, sprinkle the cheese seasoning over the popcorn in the other roasting pan and bake along with the caramel corn.
 Don’t be tempted to shake it in a bag because the popcorn breaks up.
 Stirring it gently works best.
 Any dry cheese in the bottom of the pan gets mixed in during baking and stirring.
-It doesn’t matter which rack you bake either pan of popcorn.
+It doesn’t matter on which rack you bake either pan of popcorn.

 You’re probably wondering where to get cheese popcorn seasoning.
 I visited the Bulk Barn and found they had a selection of popcorn seasoning.
 I then found they also carried “cheese sauce mix” that was about a quarter of the price.
 Some online research confirmed they had very similar ingredients so I went with the cheaper option.
-I’m pretty sure the cheese sauce mix is what you get in a box of KD.
+I’m pretty sure the cheese sauce mix is similar to what you get in a box of KD.

 After the popcorn has baked for an hour let it cool before mixing together.
 The caramel corn tends to clump together so try to gently break them up before it cools and hardens.